veebch/hometime/README.md

 ## Videos

 Tap on the picture for a video of it being assembled and working as part of a home made whiteboard.
-Since the video was made, there have been some improvements to how meetings are displayed.
+Since the video was made, there have been some improvements to how meetings are displayed, that is shown in the second short video.

 [![Video](images/video.png)](https://www.youtube.com/watch?v=MDij1lKcI70)